-In the spring of 2020, Mabel Lee Hall will be demolished to make way for a new facility, which will be home to the College of Education and Human Sciences.
+In the spring of 2020, Mabel Lee Hall was demolished to make way for Carolyn Pope Edwards Hall, which will be home to the College of Education and Human Sciences.

 While Mabel Lee Hall will always hold special meaning for the campus, many exciting opportunities await in the new facility.
 A transformational new learning space will allow the college to foster collaboration and innovative thinking in new ways.
 Inside this facility, the next generation will discover their passions and generate ideas to make their impact on society.